kellenlask/PairwiseComparison/README.md

   - Remove elements on long-press
   - Clear list on shake (offers snack bar with clear option)
   - Walks you through item pairings
+  - Shows comparison progress with a progress bar along the top
   - Generates sorted list of elements

 See in action: